matloff/TidyverseSkeptic/README.md

 > 3 %>% w(5,.)
 [1] 11
 ```

-But that is yet another example of my point, that **Tidy is burdening
-the R learner with extra, unnecessary complexity**.
-Indeed, just as
-**dplyr**, with 263 functions, is far too complex for beginners, so are
-pipes.
-There are so many variations to learn that Hadley's *R for Data
-Science* book devotes a full chapter to pipes, 3415 words.

-Granted, a beginner need learn only a small fraction of that
-material at first, but the above example of the dot notation is
-certainly not an advanced case.
-Again, each time the beginner is
-confronted with a new situation, she must sift through the myriad
-variants, of **dplyr**, **purrr**, pipes or whatever.

 Moreover, what if the function **h()** above has two arguments,
 rather than just one, with each argument requiring functional